 - Routinely check pipes for water leaks and seal potentially leaky joints with acrylic tape (not duct tape).

 - Consider installing a solar thermal domestic hot water heating system.
 Federal tax credits beginning in 2006 will help cover 30 percent of the capital cost up to $2,000.
-Click here for more information on solar hot water; or here for a list of Boulder area solar installation contractors.

 - Consider an air-source or geothermal heat pump.
 These are 30 to 50 percent more efficient than using an electric water heater.